-This paper presents a method for the design of fuzzy logic power system stabilizers in a multimachine power system using genetic algorithm.
-A systematic approach for tuning the parameters of fuzzy logic power system stabilizer using ISTSE technique has been presented.
-The design algorithm for simultaneous tuning of fuzzy logic power system stabilizers has been tested for multimachine model.
+This paper presents a systematic approach for the design of fuzzy logic power system stabilizers in a multimachine power system using genetic algorithm.
+The method for tuning of fuzzy logic power system stabilizer using ISTSE technique has presented.
+The design algorithm for been simultaneous tuning of fuzzy logic power system stabilizers has been tested for multimachine model.
 The performance of the FLPSS can be significantly improved by incorporating the genetic-based learning mechanism for tuning of parameters of fuzzy logic power system stabilizer.
 Simulation results reveal that the dynamic performance of the system enhances with genetic based fuzzy logic power system stabilizer.
 Investigations reveal the performance of simultaneously tuned genetic algorithm based fuzzy power system stabilizers in a multi-machine system is quite robust under wide variations in loading conditions both for small and large disturbance for local as well as interarea mode.